 4. Optional account registration

 It's usually the priority of many merchants to capture as much information about their customers as possible and secure repeat purchases.
 However, allowing customers to skip the account creation process, also known as 'guest checkout', speeds up the checkout process.
 You will be removing a step and encouraging new customers who may be on the fence to complete their sales.

 If the customer is happy with their experience, they will be more than happy to create an account next time.

 5. Have the right payment methods

 It goes without saying that including local payment methods in your checkout ensures that customers can pay you.
-But it also goes beyond local methods.
-Including a range of alternative methods will mean that you're helping all demographics who land on your website to pay the way they prefer
+But it also goes beyond local payment methods.
+Including a range of alternative methods will ensure that you're helping all demographics who land on your website to pay the way they prefer.

 For example, digital wallets are popular among unbanked populations, Gen-Z and Millennials are jumping on the Buy Now Pay Later wagon; while others may wish to subscribe to your services so that they don't have to think about paying.

 Learn more about: Alternative payment methods in Southeast Asia.

 To provide your customers with the correct local payment methods, you’ll first need to connect to multiple payment gateways and processors.
 Unfortunately, not all payment gateways offer full market coverage or all of the payment methods you require.